scalapb/zio-grpc/docs/generated-code.md

 You can also override `def port: Int` to set a port number (by default port 9000 is used).

-`ServiceList` contains additional methods to add services to the service list that can be used when the service must be created effectfully, or wrapped in a managed, or provided to you as a layer.
+`ServiceList` contains additional methods to add services to the service list that can be used when the service must be created effectfully, resourcefully (scoped), or provided through a layer.

 ## Client trait